 Photo Credit: Associated Press

-Dan Evans is Contributing Writer for PureSportsNY You can follow him on Twitter @DanEvansPSNY
+Dan Evans is a Contributing Writer for PureSportsNY You can find him on Twitter @DanEvansPSNY